duniter/duniter/doc/UCP.md

 * The `Sender` is handled by this node
 * The `Recipient` is handled by this node
 * The transaction chain matches
-* The transaction has a valid fusion content
+* The transaction has a valid change content

 adds the transaction to the transactions' database, and send it to others concerned nodes (through the THT) to validate the transaction and mark it as processed.